 The North Brookfield Water Department is committed to providing you with the best water quality available.
-Lead and Copper Testing will be performed by the Water Department in the Fall.
+Lead and Copper Testing was performed by the Water Department this past Fall.
 The N.B.
-Elementary and High Schools along with 20 town residents will provide the North Brookfield Water Department with samples to be tested for Lead and Copper.
+Elementary and High Schools along with 20 town residents provided the North Brookfield Water Department with samples to be tested for Lead and Copper.
 We thank our 20 participants for their continuing participation!
 It is much appreciated!!